taufikrmdhan/foodrecipe_react_redux/README.md

 ## Description
 Food Recipe is a food recipe application developed using several technologies including PostgreSQL, Express.js, and React.js.
 This application allows users to view food recipes and delete, update, and make recipes.
+This app implements redux concept (Management state) in react.

 ## Project Structure
 ```